 This ties in with Lois’s dying words mentioned above, possibly hinting at a return of the real Earth 2 and the multiverse.

-Page 181 – Panel 8 (Issue 6 – Pages 6-7) The panel has been recoloured, with Wonder Woman, Baron Blitzkrieg and Red Panzer all receiving a make-over.
+Page 181 – Panel 8 (Issue 6 – Pages 6 and 7): The panel has been recoloured, with Wonder Woman, Baron Blitzkrieg and Red Panzer all receiving a make-over.

-Page 182 – Panels 6-7 (Issue 6 – Page 8) Another significant dialogue change, this time an exchange between the Psycho Pirate and Alex Luthor.
+Page 182 – Panels 6 and 7 (Issue 6 – Page 8): Another significant dialogue change, this time an exchange between the Psycho Pirate and Alex Luthor.
 Originally it reads: